Adjusting for indirectly measured confounding using large-scale propensity scores: Empirical studies

 \subsection{Statistical analysis}

 We examined a method's capacity in adjusting for confounding that is not directly measured by comparing the effect estimates from each method with or without access to the confounder.
 We excluded all variables related to T2DM, including diagnoses and anti-glycemic medications in models without access to indirectly measured confounders.
 We included an unadjusted method as a baseline for comparison.
-Specifically, we studied the following five methods: \begin{itemize} \item unadjusted: no covariate was adjusted for. \item manual: adjust for a list of manually selected confounders. \item manual without T2DM: adjust for a list of manually selected confounders without T2DM-related confounders. \item LSPS: adjust for all pre-treatment covariates in the database. \item LSPS without T2DM: adjust for all pre-treatment covariates in the database without T2DM-related confounders. \end{itemize} For the four methods that adjust for confounders, we estimated propensity scores with L1-regularized logistic regression (and selected the regularization parameter with cross-validation).
+Specifically, we studied the following five methods (analogous to the five methods in the simulation): \begin{itemize} \item unadjusted: no covariate was adjusted for. \item manual: adjust for a list of manually selected confounders. \item manual without T2DM: adjust for a list of manually selected confounders without T2DM-related confounders. \item LSPS: adjust for all pre-treatment covariates in the database. \item LSPS without T2DM: adjust for all pre-treatment covariates in the database without T2DM-related confounders. \end{itemize} For the four methods that adjust for confounders, we estimated propensity scores with L1-regularized logistic regression (and selected the regularization parameter with cross-validation).
+We used subclassification and stratified the dataset into 10 subclasses.
 To estimate the treatment effect, we fit a Cox proportional-hazards model \citep{cox1972} to estimate the hazard ratio (HR).
 We then calculated the mean and 95\% confidence interval of the HR.